-Switch on the power and connect to BMS4S with your phone or PC over Bluetooth.
+Switch on the power and connect to BMS4S with your phone or PC over Bluetooth (or FTDI cable).
 Start with checking that all voltages are reported correctly, command p.
 Then take a look at the settings to see if there are anything you want to change, command ps.
+And verify the all connected temperature-sensors are correctly configured.
 Now it is time to test the system.
 Firstly, we test that the low voltage protection works:

-- 1. Temporarily change the limits for when power to consumers is turned off and on: command vo = 3.4 and vl = 3.4.
+- Temporarily change the limits for when power to consumers is turned off and on: command vo = 3.4 and vl = 3.4.
 To be able to change settings, the device must be unlocked, command du = 1234. - 2.
 After 15 seconds the relay shall cut off the electricity to the main panel. - 3.
 If you have a very-low-voltage shutoff relay, temporarily set the very low voltage to 3.4, command vv=3.4 - 4.
-After 15 seconds the relay shall cut off all power

-- 5. Reset the voltage levels to the desired values (vl=3.05, vv=3.0 and vo=3.1).
+After 15 seconds the relay shall cut off all power - 5.
+Reset the voltage levels to the desired values (vl=3.05, vv=3.0 and vo=3.1).
 You might have to switch on the very-low voltage-relay manually to do this, dependent on how you have connected it. - 6.
 The low-voltage relay shall immediately switch the power on again